Mohamad-Hussein/speech-assistant/README.md

 # speech-assistant
 Welcome to Speech-Assistant!
-This is a project to implement a private and local real time speech-to-text transcription using the distil-whisper models from HuggingFace, based on this [repo](https://github.com/huggingface/distil-whisper).
+This is a project to implement a private and local real-time Linux speech-to-text transcription using the distil-whisper models from HuggingFace, based on this [repo](https://github.com/huggingface/distil-whisper).
 The speech-to-text assistant writes down spoken words directly to the keyboard cursor.
 To use it is easy, hold down a hotkey combination of Windows key (Super) and Shift to begin, and let go to end the recording.
 This is to employ a more efficient and seamless experience.
-It employs multi-processing to divide workload and deliver an efficient experience.

 This can also record any microphone chosen such as the input from your system, so it can transcribe any speech playing on your system.